 - Lower sepsis-related mortality (5.0 per cent vs. 16.2 per cent)

 - Lower hospital admission costs (cost savings of $8,363 per patient)

 Sepsis in hospitals

 Sepsis is a life-threatening complication of an infection – an underlying infection triggers inflammatory responses throughout the body.
 If the patient doesn’t receive prompt and optimal treatment, it can lead to organ-failure and possibly death.

-In 2016-17 in Australia, 28,872 patients were diagnosed with sepsis and 3,258 of these patients died, representing a mortality rate of 11 per cent.
+In 2016-17 in Victoria State, Australia, 28,872 patients were diagnosed with sepsis and 3,258 of these patients died, representing a mortality rate of 11 per cent.
 Sepsis accounts for a significant proportion of intensive care unit admissions in Australia and New Zealand, and the international literature indicates that a high proportion of in-hospital mortality can be attributed to sepsis.

 The risk of developing sepsis also increases with age, posing a threat to care of the elderly.

 Infections and sepsis are commonly encountered in cancer management as patients with weakened immune systems, including those undergoing chemotherapy and radiotherapy, are more vulnerable.
 Control of infections is critical to cancer survival.